-pay for performance. compensation awarded to the named executive officers reflects the compensation principles listed above as well as the Company's results for the year.
+we pay for performance.
+The 2017 compensation awarded to the named executive officers reflects the compensation principles listed above as well as the Company's results for the year.
 Annual incentive awards were paid according to the Company's achievement of non-GAAP operating profit margin and revenue results as well as individual performance.
-LTI awards consisted of Internal Metric PSU, Total Shareholder Return PSU, Performance Stock Options and RSU awards to ensure continued alignment between executive compensation and long-term shareholder value.
-To further strengthen
+LTI awards consisted of Internal Metric PSU, Total Shareholder Return PSU, Performance Stock Options and RSU awards to ensure continued alignment between executive officer compensation and long-term shareholder value.
+To further strengthen shareholder alignment for the Chief Executive Officer role, Mr. Pertz did not receive any RSUs as part of his 2017 LTI award.

-- shareholder alignment for the Chief Executive Officer role, Mr. Pertz did not receive any RSUs as part of his 2017 LTI award. - The Compensation Committee regularly reviews Company's executive compensation program.
-The Compensation Committee reviews the Company's executive compensation program to ensure that it is aligned with the competitive market and reflects compensation principles listed above. - executive compensation program is designed to align the interests of executives and shareholders.
-The LTI program is designed to ensure strong alignment with shareholder value through payment in shares of Brink's Common Stock.
-The Compensation Committee uses a focused peer group that includes companies in similar industries, with similar characteristics to Brink's as its reference point, as well as relevant survey data, as needed, for assessing executive officer compensation against the market. - There are no tax gross-ups upon a change in control for executive officers and no excessive perquisites.
+- The Compensation Committee regularly reviews the Company's executive compensation program.
+The Compensation Committee reviews the Company's executive compensation program to ensure that it is aligned with the competitive market and reflects the compensation principles listed above. - The executive compensation program is designed to align the interests of executives and shareholders.
+The LTI program is designed to ensure strong alignment with shareholder value through payment in shares Common Stock. of Brink's Compensation Committee uses a focused peer group that includes companies in similar industries, with similar characteristics to Brink's as its reference point, as well as relevant survey data, as needed, for assessing executive officer compensation against the market. - There are no tax gross-ups upon a change in control for executive officers and no excessive perquisites.
 None of the Company's executive officers is subject to any agreement or policy that provides excise tax gross-ups upon a change in control.
-We provide limited perquisites to our executive officers. - Compensation Committee uses independent compensation consultant.
+We provide limited perquisites to our executive officers. - The Compensation Committee uses an independent compensation consultant.
 The Compensation Committee's consultant reports directly to the Committee and does not perform any work for management.
 In performing its services, the consultant works closely with management at the Committee's direction. - We engage with our shareholders.
-The Company maintains a shareholder outreach program to connect with shareholders throughout the year to gain insight into shareholders' perspectives on key governance and compensation issues.
+The Company maintains a shareholder outreach program to connect with shareholders